krolingo/Reticulo/README.md

-# Reticulo – Bastille Template for Reticulum, NomadNet & MeshChat
+# Reticulo a Bastille Template for Reticulum, NomadNet & MeshChat

 This Bastille template provisions a FreeBSD jail with:

-- **Reticulum (RNS)** – networking stack and `rnsd` daemon
+- Reticulum (RNS) – networking stack and rnsd daemon
-- **NomadNet** – terminal-based messaging/board system over Reticulum
+- NomadNet – terminal-based messaging/board system over Reticulum
-- **Reticulum MeshChat** – web UI for chat over Reticulum, built with Node/Vite
+- Reticulum MeshChat – web UI for chat over Reticulum, built with Node/Vite

 Everything is installed and wired up automatically inside the jail, including a Python virtualenv for MeshChat and an rc.d script to run it as a service.

 ---